munificent/craftinginterpreters/book/hash-tables.md

 ^code take-string-hash (1 before, 1 after)

-The actual interesting code is over here:
+The interesting code is over here:

 ^code hash-string

 This is the actual bonafide "hash function" in clox.
-The algorithm is called "FNV-1a", and is the *shortest* decent hash function I know.
+The algorithm is called "FNV-1a", and is the shortest decent hash function I know.
 Brevity is certainly a virtue in a book that aims to show you every line of code.

 The basic idea is pretty simple and many hash functions follow the same pattern.
 You start with some initial hash value, usually a constant with certain